What term is used to indicate the concentration of a substance that results in the death of half the test subjects in a study?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-The term used to describe the concentration of a substance that leads to the death of half the test subjects in a study is referred to as LD50, which stands for "Lethal Dose 50."
-This metric is essential in toxicology as it provides a standardized measure of a substance's acute toxicity.
-The LD50 value is typically expressed in milligrams of substance per kilogram of body weight and represents the dose at which 50% of the test population (often animals in laboratory studies) is expected to die.
+The term that indicates the concentration of a substance that results in the death of half the test subjects in a study is known as LD50, which stands for "Lethal Dose 50."
+This measurement is commonly used in toxicology to assess the acute toxicity of a substance.
+It provides crucial information about the potential hazards of chemicals, allowing researchers and health professionals to gauge the risks associated with exposure to various substances.
+The LD50 value is typically expressed in terms of milligrams of substance per kilogram of body weight (mg/kg) and is essential for determining safe dosage levels in both human and environmental health contexts.

 Subscribe